 At the time of the filing of the Notice of Renewal of Judgment, the judgment creditor or his attorney shall make and file with the clerk of the court that rendered the judgment an affidavit setting forth the name and last-known post office address of the judgment debtor and the judgment creditor.
 Promptly upon the filing of the Notice of Renewal of Judgment, the clerk shall mail notice of the filing of the Notice of Renewal of Judgment to the judgment debtor at the address given and shall make a note of the mailing in the docket.
-The notice shall include the name and post office address of the judgment creditor and the judgment creditor's attorney, if any, in this state.
-In addition, the judgment creditor may mail a notice of the filing of the Notice of Renewal of Judgment to the judgment debtor and may file proof of mailing with the clerk.
+The notice shall include the name and post office address of the judgment creditor and the judgment creditor may mail a notice of the filing of the Notice of Renewal of Renewal of Judgment to the judgment to the judgment debtor and the judgment debtor and the judgment creditor may mail a notice of the filing of the Notice of Renewal of Renewal of Judgment to the judgment to the judgment debtor and may file proof of mailing with the clerk.
 Lack of mailing notice of filing by the clerk shall not affect the validity of the renewal of judgment if proof of mailing by the judgment creditor has been filed.